[Minor revision–posted 5/26/23 (replaces 10/6/22 edition)]

 (3) Failure to meet satisfactory academic progress and in accordance with academic standing policy.

 (4) Found in violation of the Code of Student Conduct through a Hearing Body and/or the Office of Student Conduct or failure to comply with outcomes of a student conduct process.

-(a) Undergraduate Students: Following review and confirmation of the Dean of Students, Vice Provost for Academic Affairs, or the student's Academic Dean, a withdrawal committee consisting of representatives of the Dean of Students, Registrar, Financial Aid, Student Business Services, University Housing, and University Dining may review records of attendance and service usage, as well as impact to the student, to make recommendation for withdrawal options to the student's Academic Dean.
+(a) Undergraduate Students: Following review and confirmation of the Dean of Students, Vice Provost for Academic Innovation and Student Success, or the student's academic dean, a withdrawal committee consisting of representatives of the Dean of Students, Registrar, Financial Aid, Student Business Services, University Housing, and University Dining may review records of attendance and service usage, as well as impact to the student, to make recommendation for withdrawal options to the student's academic dean.
 The administrative withdrawal should be granted for no earlier than a documented date of event relative to the circumstance.
-Responsibility for the final authorization of the withdrawal rests with the Academic Dean.
+Responsibility for the final authorization of the withdrawal rests with the academic dean.

 (a) Undergraduate Students: The administrative withdrawal should be granted for the business day prior to the beginning of the term.

-(b) Graduate Students: Graduate Students should contact the Program Director to discuss the request, and a formal review and approval will be conducted by the Associate Dean in the Graduate School.
+(b) Graduate Students: Graduate students should contact their program director to discuss the request, and a formal review and approval will be conducted by the Associate Dean in the Graduate School.

 b.
 An administrative withdrawal may not be issued solely for the purposes of: